PM520-Spring2022/Assignment3/README.md

 # Assignment3
 This is the repo for assignment 3.
-It is a two part assignment and is due at 1pm on April 5th.
+It is a two part assignment and is due at 11.59pm on March 25th
 ## Part 1 - Sampling Gamma random variable

 Use the IndeptGamma.Rmd script to use MCMC to produce samples from a Gamma(2.3,2.7) random variable.